 What’s it like working out of the office?

 However, we believe an additional and highly significant barrier to wider adoption of remote working programmes is that often the experience of working out of the office is frustrating.
 Technology interfaces are clunky and hard to use, some key functionality might not be accessible, software is not optimized for mobile devices (including the tablet), employees have to log in to multiple different systems with multiple different passwords, and systems can be agonisingly slow or inconsistent.
 This forces workers back into the office.
+However, not everyone has a bad experience of working remotely.
+In some cases, an office is not needed as everyone prefers working from home.
+However, putting down someone’s home address for a business doesn’t look as professional as a proper office would.
+That’s why you can use a registered office address provider to make your business address look professional while having mail forwarded to home addresses.
+This is certainly a new way of working, but it doesn’t necessarily work for everyone, as seen above.

 This is an important area that needs to be addressed if organizations want to reap the benefits of new ways of working.
 This is also the focus for our next research, and where we would love to hear your your experiences and views.